Sunday 30 October, 3.45pm until 5.15pm, Courtyard Gallery

 columnist, Guardian; author, What Not to Expect When You're Expecting

-senior lecturer in sociology, Canterbury Christ Church University; author, Baby Boomers and Generational Conflict and Standing Up To Supernanny; co-author, Parenting Culture Studies
+senior lecturer in sociology, Canterbury Christ Church University; author, The Sociology of Generations: New directions and challenges and Baby Boomers and Generational Conflict; co-author, Parenting Culture Studies

 Is it OK for hard-up students to consider taking their clothes off as a way of paying their university tuition fees?
 The mere suggestion that they could earn a ‘good wage’ doing so by John Specht, UK vice president of the Spearmint Rhino chain of gentlemen’s clubs, has caused controversyAbigail Ross-Jackson, Independent, 14 October 2011